The European General Data Protection Regulation (GDPR) specifies how

 researchers.

-- If a participant revokes consent to a research project, the usage of
+- If a participant revokes their consent to a research project, the

-the data already collected depends on the nature of the research project
+usage of any data already collected depends on the nature of the

 projects.